Azure/Azure-AI-Content-Safety-Private-Preview/README.md

-## 💡 QuickStart - Text moderation by using the API
+## 💡 QuickStart - Toxic Text Detection by using the API

-Before you can begin to test the Azure Content Moderator v2 or integrate it into your applications, you need to create a Content Moderator resource and get the subscription keys to access the resource.
+Before you can begin to test the Project "Carnagie" or integrate it into your applications, you need to create an Azure Content Moderator resource and get the subscription keys to access the resource.

 > ###  📘 NOTE:
 >